alurm/constructions/README.md

 Given types a and b, allows accessing both of them (commonly known as “left” and “right”).

+## Bijective dictionary

+Given types k and v, maps k to v, such that all mappings point to a different element.

+Bijections are trivially invertible.

+Example in Python: {0: "red", 1: "green", 2: "blue"}

+Counterexample: {0: "red", 1: "red"}.

 ## Dictionary

 Given k and v, maps k to v.

 Example: tables in Lua.
 Keys can be anything except nil and nan.

+## Log

+Given v, maps some time value to v.

+Useful for robustness (write ahead logs) and error detection.

+## Bijective function

 ## Function

 Given types k and v, maps k to v.

 From perspective of a mathematician, dictionaries and functions are the same.

+## Check sum

+Given type k, maps k to some check sum (hash).

 ## Intersection